johnmholmes/Arduino_ESP32_LCC_Journey/Examples/ESP32/README.md

 # ESP32 Examples

-There are sketches are written for the ESP32 while they may work on other MCUs.
+These sketches are written for the ESP32 while they may work on other MCUs.
 I am keeping them separated to make it easier for novice coders to work with them.

 They demonstrates:
 * CDI